Fuller Theological Seminary

-Fuller Theological Seminary is an Evangelical seminary in Pasadena, California, with regional campuses in the western United States.
-It is egalitarian in nature.
+Fuller Theological Seminary is an Evangelical seminary in Pasadena, California, with regional campuses in the Western United States.
+It is egalitarian in nature (accepts both female and male students).

-Fuller has a student body of approximately 2,300 students from 90 countries and 110 denominations.
+Fuller has a student body of approximately 664 FTE students from many countries and denominations.
 There are over 41,000 alumni.
 Fuller is broadly evangelical among faculty and student body.
 Some hold conservative evangelical views such as unlimited inerrancy while others hold liberal evangelical sentiments such as limited inerrancy which views the Bible as true on matters of salvation but contains error in its recording of history and science.

 History

 Fuller Theological Seminary was founded in 1947 by Charles E. Fuller, a radio evangelist known for his Old Fashioned Revival Hour show, and Harold Ockenga, the pastor of Park Street Church in Boston.
 The seminary's founders sought to reform fundamentalism's separatist and sometimes anti-intellectual stance during the 1920s–1940s.
 Fuller envisaged that the seminary would become "a Caltech of the evangelical world."
 In the late 1940s, evangelical theologians from Fuller championed the Christian importance of social activism.

 The earliest faculty held theologically and socially conservative views, though professors with liberal perspectives arrived in the 1960s and 1970s.
 There were tensions in the late 1950s and early 1960s as some faculty members became uncomfortable with staff and students who did not agree with Biblical inerrancy.
 This led to people associated with the seminary playing a role in the rise of neo-evangelicalism and progressive theology.

 David Hubbard recruited Donald McGavran to be the first dean of the newly created school of world mission in 1965.
 McGavran was esteemed as perhaps the world's most prominent and influential missiologist of the 20th century.
 McGavran recruited some of the greatest missiologist of the 20th century to serve as faculty of the school of world mission at Fuller Theological Seminary.
 This included Alan Tippett, Ralph Winter, C. Peter Wagner and many others.
 These faculty would shape world missions for the ensuing decades.
 Fuller's School of World Mission became the largest missions training institution in the world.
 The school of world mission also has the largest amount of missions faculty of any institution in the world as well as graduating the most missions students of any seminary.

 In 2022, it had 2,370 students enrolled.